Purpleknife/OnePass/README.md

 This project's goals are:
 - Learn how to `salt` passwords.
 - Learn how to store passwords securely.
-- Develop my skills in React.
+- Develop my skills in React (React Router, React Cookie, React Context).

 To reset the database: `npm run db:reset`.